tobinjt/johntobin.ie/content/blog/Python_development.md

 ## Type checking

-I use [`mypy`](https://mypy.readthedocs.io/en/latest/index.html) for checking type annotations, which gives me more confidence that I'm passing the right type of data to functions, and helps document my code - particularly when I use type aliases to give meaningful names to parameter types.
+I use [mypy](https://mypy.readthedocs.io/en/latest/index.html) for checking type annotations, which gives me more confidence that I'm passing the right types to functions, and helps document my code - particularly when I use type aliases to give meaningful names to parameter types.
 I have [configured Syntastic and Vim]({{< relref "#vim-configuration" >}}) to run `mypy` automatically on saving.